 Why do people lie?
 Why do we trust?
 At work and in life, how can we spot a deep fake and protect ourselves or our business from being duped?

 Abby's story and her painstaking research helps shed light on the complex nature of deceit.
 With characteristic wit and candor, she takes audiences on her journey of being duped, revealing the highs and lows of her experience.
-She outlines how to identify the red flags that come with common treachery before they develop into full-blown deceit and how to avoid falling prey to fraud.
-If something seems too good to be true, then it is.
+She outlines how to identify red flags of common treachery before they develop into full-blown deception and how to avoid falling prey to fraud.
+If something seems too good to be true, it is.
 Verify when something doesn't seem right.
-By sharing truths, she hopes to erase the shame and stigma often felt by victims of betrayal and encourages them to trust in themselves again.

-Throughout her career Abby has written for a variety of publications including The New York Times Magazine, New York, Wall Street Journal, and The Los Angeles Times Magazine, Marie Claire, Psychology Today, Glamour, More.
-She penned the “Preludes” column about young people and money for the Sunday Money and Business section of The New York Times and is a regular contributor to the Health, Style, Business and Education sections.
-She is also the author of Teenage Waistland: A Former Fat Kid Weighs In On Living Large, Losing Weight and How Parents Can (and Can't) Help.
+A versatile talent, Abby also penned the “Preludes” column about young people and money for the Sunday Money and Business section of The New York Times and is a regular contributor to the Health, Style, Business and Education sections.
+Her first book is Teenage Waistland: A Former Fat Kid Weighs In On Living Large, Losing Weight and How Parents Can (and Can't) Help.